paul-reiners/super-duper-drive/README.md

 3. Making calls to the database with MyBatis mappers
  - Since I was provided with a database schema to work with, I designed Java classes to match the data in the database.
 These are POJOs (Plain Old Java Objects) with fields that match the names and data types in the schema, and I created one class per database table.
 These classes are placed in the `model` package.
- - To connect these model classes with database data, implement MyBatis mapper interfaces for each of the model types.
-These mappers should have methods that represent specific SQL queries and statements required by the functionality of the application.
-They should support the basic CRUD (Create, Read, Update, Delete) operations for their respective models at the very least.
-You can place these classes in (you guessed it!) the `mapper` package.
+ - To connect these model classes with database data, implemented MyBatis mapper interfaces for each of the model types.
+These mappers have methods that represent specific SQL queries and statements required by the functionality of the application.
+They support the basic CRUD (Create, Read, Update, Delete) operations for their respective models at the very least.
+I placed these classes in (you guessed it!) the `mapper` package.

 ### The Front-End